DragonJoker/Ashes/README.md

 ## Test applications

-These applications are used to validate the basic functionalities of the library.
+These applications are used to validate the basic functionalities of the ashespp library.

 ### [Device creation](test/01-DeviceCreation/)